-With regard to mixed agreements, different considerations indeed apply to bilateral and multilateral agreements.77 In the case of bilateral agreements (between the EU/Member States and a third party), 78 the UK would cease to be a party, but this will not happen automatically.
+With regard to mixed agreements, different considerations indeed apply to bilateral and multilateral agreements.89 In the case of bilateral agreements (between the EU/Member States and a third party),90 the UK would cease to be a party, but this will not happen automatically.
 The question is whether a simple notification to third parties would suffice, or whether renegotiations are in order.
 It has been argued that "in order to extract itself from a mixed agreement, the UK will need to repeal its approval act that ratified the agreement and terminate or denounce the agreement as foreseen in the agreement's termination or suspension clause.
-Contrary to EU-only agreements, the UK is a contracting party to the agreement for the mixed elements of the agreement and these termination and denunciation clauses are applicable."79 And, indeed, we may very well need arrangements "between the EU, its 27 remaining member states and the other contracting parties, and agreement.
-We would have to renegotiate ...".
-Foreign Affairs Committee, Costs and benefits of EU membership for the UK's role in the world, HC 545, Q219 Q217.
+Contrary to EU-only agreements, the UK is a contracting party to the agreement for the mixed elements of the agreement and these termination and denunciation clauses are applicable."91 And, indeed, we may very well need arrangements "between the EU, its 27 remaining Member States and the other contracting parties, and laid down in a legally binding act", which as an amendment of the mixed agreements "may need the consent of all involved and - depending on the format - possibly even ratification".92 It is expected that all of this will form part of the withdrawal agreement, possibly on the basis of be able to - well, it could not - stay as a part.
+Although it is a free trade agreement, it is still a mixed agreement because it goes a little further than the core area of the common commercial policy.
+Nevertheless, I don't believe that the UK could retain the rights and obligations that apply to it under the agreement ... we would have to renegotiate", (2015), Foreign Affairs Committee, "Costs and benefits of EU membership for the UK's role in the world", HC 545, Q219 Q217.

-75 Ibid.
-See also on this point, see G. Van der Loo and S. Blockmans, "The impact of Brexit on the EU's International Agreements", CEPS Commentary, 15 July 2016.
+87Ibid.
+See also on this point, see Van der Loo and S. Blockmans, op. cit. supra note 5.

-76 This is not an unusual situation for international agreements and applies for instance to the EU's FTAs with Peru and Colombia, Central America, Eastern and Southern African States, Cameroon, more Southern African States, and most Caribbean countries.
-See more extensively on this intermediate situation Van der Loo and Wessel, op.cit.
+88This is not an unusual situation for international agreements and applies for instance to the EU's FTAs with Peru and Colombia, Central America, Eastern and Southern African States, Cameroon, more Southern African States, and most Caribbean countries.
+See more extensively on this intermediate situation, Van der Loo and Wessel, op. cit. supra note 12.